 A PICK Chart is a tool of Lean Six Sigma under process improvement concepts for effectual project management.
 It supports the Identify and Prioritize Opportunities Phase by placing action items in a visual comparison, known as the Impact Effort Matrix, by their impact and ease of implementation.

-The quadrants of the PICK Chart are Plan, Implement, Challenge, and Kill, and through this, it is possible to view the potential return on investment of a project.
-The PICK Chart, thus, forms an integral part with Lean Manufacturing and Six Sigma methodologies to assure comprehensive and guided decision-making.
+The quadrants of the PICK Chart are Plan, Implement, Challenge, and Kill.
+Through these quadrants, it is possible to view the potential return on investment of a project.
+The PICK Chart forms an integral part of Lean Manufacturing and Six Sigma methodologies to assure comprehensive and guided decision-making.

-A PICK Chart or Impact-Effort Matrix is a very useful Lean Six Sigma tool that is regularly used in both Lean Manufacturing and Six Sigma to enable the sorting of process improvement ideas as part of Phase 2: Identify and Prioritize Opportunities.
-Standing for Possible, Implement, Challenge, and Kill, this title simply represents ranges on the matrix.
-As a chart, it gives a visual comparison of potential return on investment versus ease/cost of implementation, hence helping with the efficient strategizing of action items.
+A PICK Chart or Impact-Effort Matrix is a very useful Lean Six Sigma tool regularly used in both Lean Manufacturing and Six Sigma to sort process improvement ideas as part of Phase 2: Identify and Prioritize Opportunities.
+PICK stands for Possible, Implement, Challenge, and Kill, representing ranges on the matrix.
+As a chart, it gives a visual comparison of potential return on investment versus ease or cost of implementation.
+This helps with efficient strategizing of action items.

 In a PICK Chart, improvement ideas are plotted according to the impact and effort applied, availing a simple but very effective way to prioritize and manage such projects according to their feasibility and potential impact.
 The matrix speeds up not only the selection process but also assists in aligning business needs with betterment initiatives.

-A PICK Chart is a simple tool usable in Lean Six Sigma, among other process improvement methodologies, to categorize process improvement ideas and isolate priority action items.
-The name PICK actually stands for Possible, Implement, Challenge, and Kill, which represent the different category options that the tool offers.
+A PICK Chart is a simple tool usable in Lean Six Sigma and other process improvement methodologies to categorize process improvement ideas and isolate priority action items.
+The name PICK stands for Possible, Implement, Challenge, and Kill, which represent the different category options the tool offers.

 This chart also represents an Impact Effort Matrix, or Ease Impact Matrix, which contrasts the ideas and their potential impact with the ease or cost of implementation.
 This visual comparison would assist greatly in the phase of identifying and prioritizing opportunities and thereby maximizing return on investment in lean manufacturing.